brabster/talk-cloudformation-intro/slides/07-update-stack/01-tagged-bucket.md

 ## Parameters, Refs, and Stack Updates

-Let's update the template to use a parameter.
+Let's tag the bucket with a purpose.
+We'll use a parameter to specify the value.

 ```yaml
 Parameters: